pllab/cs162-tutorials/1-setup.md

 #### Testing your code

 The assignment template you have contains a test suite which we will use to grade your assignment.
+You can find the test code in `src/main/scala` directory.
+Whenever you feel stuck about understanding the expected functionality in a specific part of the assignment, refer to the relevant tests.
 You can use `test` command in the sbt shell to run all the tests:

 ```sbt
 sbt:cs162-tutorials> test